Nonprofit Resources

 Emily Toler

-Emily serves as a partner in the Indianapolis office and as the firm’s Employee Benefit Plan Services Director.
-Emily has 20 years of experience providing audit and tax services for employee benefit plans, with a primary focus on 403(b) plans.
-She currently oversees approximately 70 benefit plan audits and related filings.
-Emily also is a member of the AICPA Employee Benefit Plans Audit Quality Center Executive Committee.
+Emily is a partner in the Indianapolis office and serves as the firm’s Employee Benefit Plan Services Director.
+With over 20 years of experience in audit* and tax services for employee benefit plans, Emily specializes in 403(b) plans and currently oversees more than 60 benefit plan audits and related filings.
+She is also an active member of the AICPA Employee Benefit Plans Expert Panel, contributing her expertise to the advancement of audit quality in the industry.

 Hi Emily, My husband recently learned that if he leaves his retirement IRA in our denomination’s ministerial fund, he will be able to pull our housing expenses, in retirement, tax free?
 Is this true, and must it remain in the ministerial fund or can we put it in a higher yielding rollover account?